Elisa Bragg, Somatic Psychotherapist, SE, EMDR Practitioner

 I teach meditation and mindfulness as well as creative visualisation techniques which are deeply supportive approaches in helping clients recognise and cultivate their own innate natural wisdom.
 Many clients experience this approach alongside therapy as an empowering tool particularly in times of stress, anxiety and crisis.
-Mindfulness techniques helps to foster remaining steady and present rather than becoming overwhelmed by ones emotions or external circumstances.
+Mindfulness techniques help to foster remaining steady and present rather than becoming overwhelmed by ones emotions or external circumstances.

 As an experienced addictions therapist I support those struggling with compulsive and addictive behaviours including working with 12 Step Programmes, which together with therapy are a powerful healing combination.
 Addiction is a complex issue which is particularly prevalent in our current times.
 It can rob the individual of a sense of self and wellbeing leaving them feeling powerless and unmanageable around their particular addiction.
 In simple terms, addiction is a way to try and "fix" unwanted feelings and thoughts, but this eventually only leads to more of the same leaving the individual feeling increasingly isolated.
 However, in my experience with the appropriate support it can be halted, one day at a time, restoring dignity, self esteem and wellbeing.